Skip to content

 Cloning Git Submodules

-For cloning a project with submodules, you should use the git clone command.
-It will clone the directories with submodules but not the files within them.
-You should run git submodule init and git submodule update.
-The first will update the local .git/config with the mapping from the .gitmodules file, and the latter will fetch the entire data from the submodule project and check out the mapped commit in the parent project.
+To clone a project with submodules, use the git clone command.
+By default, it clones the parent repository but leaves submodule directories empty.
+You must then run git submodule init and git submodule update.
+The former updates the local .git/config with the mappings from .gitmodules, while the latter fetches the submodule data and checks out the recorded commit.

 git clone /url/to/repo/with/submodules